 Number of packages returned:

-The deposit system for one-way packaging was launched in Lithuania on 1 February 2016.
 Return the packaging with a printed deposit mark and receive a 10-euro-cent refund.

 The system covers metal, glass and plastic beverage packaging that bears the appropriate deposit mark.

 Returned packaging must be empty, with its original shape maintained, its labels undamaged and the barcode clearly visible.

 In order to verify whether the one-way packaging is part of the deposit system and can be returned to the reverse vending machine, enter the barcode on the packaging.

 Information on the types of one-way packaging managed by the public institution Užstato Sistemos Administratorius (Deposit System Administrator) can be downloaded here.